 We’re advocates for an optimistic outlook, but we’re realists too.
 You can greatly improve your business budgeting by rolling out two or more budget plans, each with a different future in mind.

 Build out a budget blueprint for a few paths your business might take.
 For example, plan a budget for your most likely scenario, one for completing your desired round of funding, and one for a quarter where revenue falls.
 No matter what happens—you’re ready to pivot and take your businesses wherever it needs to go.

 Try this: Mock up budget plans for predicted, optimistic, and pessimistic futures.

 It’s easy to get wrapped up in revenue and profits when creating budgets, but cash flow is an oft-overlooked metric you should include in your budget.
 Your business cash flow is the accessibility of liquid assets at any point, and mismanaged cash flow can kill your business even if revenue is high.
 Be sure that along with your budget allocations you’re indicating the liquidity of the assets and liabilities.

-Try this: Outline your cash flow for the month or quarter alongside your existing budget.
+Try this: Use a cash flow budget to outline your cash flow for the month or quarter alongside your existing budget.

 9. Try a new a budgeting method

 There are five main budgeting techniques used by business owners to manage finances, and you’re probably using the budgeting process that you’re most familiar or comfortable with.
 If you want to improve your business budget, you might consider trying a new method to draw up your budget (even if it’s just an exercise).
 Some options include: